Asian Le Mans Series: History

 Following the end of the 2014 season, the ACO took over as the organizer for the series from the S2M Group.
 A primary issue that supported the takeover included low car counts for the season which prompted the cancellation of a scheduled round in Thailand and limited the series to grow while only in its second year.
 Plans for 2015 include a three-race calendar to begin later in the year around September then expand to five rounds in 2016 with the first race in the spring.
 One round will be held on the same weekend as the FIA World Endurance Championship, similar to the double-headers it shares with the European Le Mans Series and the WeatherTech SportsCar Championship.
 Class structure will remain unchanged.

 In October 2016, the Asian Le Mans Series announced a partnership with the GT Asia Series.
 It includes a new Michelin Asia GT Challenge, which is a combined classification for GT3 teams, where the winner will get an invitation to the 24 Hours of Le Mans.

-In January 2020, the Asian Le Mans Series hosted its first race outside the continent of Asia at Tailem Bend Motorsport Park, Australia known as the 4 Hours of The Bend.
+In January 2020, the Asian Le Mans Series hosted its first race outside the continent of Asia when the series traveled to Australia and The Bend Motorsport Park, located in the rural town of Tailem Bend in South Australia.
+There they would race on The Bend's 7.770 km (4.828 mi) GT Circuit for a race known as the 4 Hours of The Bend.
+Despite the success of the race, unfortunately it proved to be a one off as the planned return of the ALMS did not eventuate due to the global COVID-19 pandemic.
+It was originally announced that the ALMS would return to The Bend in 2021/22 and 2022/23, but the global pandemic and a change in series focus to an annual series, plus cutting costs for the teams (including travel), has seen that to date (2025), the ALMS has not returned to The Bend or any other race track in Australia.

-In the 2021 season from February 13th-20th, the series marked its first venture to the Middle East racing in the United Arab Emirates for two 4 Hours of Dubai races at the Dubai Autodrome followed by two 4 Hours of Abu Dhabi races at the Yas Marina Circuit.
-Since then, the championship have been run entirely within the country.
+The 2021 season marked the series first venture to the Middle East racing in the United Arab Emirates for two 4 Hours of Dubai races at the Dubai Autodrome followed by two 4 Hours of Abu Dhabi races at the Yas Marina Circuit.
+The championship was run entirely within the UAE for two more years until the 2023–24 season when the 4 Hours of Sepang at the Sepang International Circuit returned.

+During the 2025 24 Hours of Le Mans weekend, the ACO announced the new premier class of the Asian Le Mans Series will be Hypercar (LMH or LMDh) starting in the 2026-27 season.
+The class is for non-factory, privateer entries only in a pro-am format with at least one bronze driver mandated.